fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.EventHub/v0.0.2/New-AzureRmEventHubNamespaceKey.md

 ### Example 1
 ```
-PS C:\> New-AzureRmEventHubNameSpaceKey -ResourceGroup MyResourceGroupName -NamespaceName MyNamespaceName  -AuthorizationRuleName MyAuthRuleName -RegenerateKeys PrimaryKey
+PS C:\> New-AzureRmEventHubNameSpaceKey -ResourceGroup "MyResourceGroupName" -NamespaceName "MyNamespaceName" -AuthorizationRuleName "AuthRule001" -RegenerateKeys "PrimaryKey"
 ```

-Regenerates the primary key for the authorization rule `MyAuthRuleName` in the Event Hubs namespace `MyNamespaceName`, with resource group `MyResourceGroupName`.
+This command regenerates the primary key for the authorization rule named AuthRule001 in the Event Hubs namespace named MyNamespaceName that belongs to the resource group named MyResourceGroupName.

 ## PARAMETERS